 To change your MIDAS password:

-- Logout of MIDAS and login again with the new password to make sure that it works correctly.
+- Log out of MIDAS and log back in with the new password to make sure everything works.

 If you do not remember your MIDAS password, please follow these steps:

-- Click the link 'Forgot your password?' in the left side menu
+- Click the link 'Forgot password?' under the 'Log In' button.

 - Enter your MIDAS ID and UIN

-- If you have a PIN ot token, enter it as well
+- If you have set up a MIDAS PIN, please enter it.

-- Upon successfully answering the question, create a new password
+- Upon successfully answering the questions, create a new password.

 If you cannot successfully create a new password using your security profile, ITS will reset your MIDAS password.
 You will need to follow one of the following procedures:

-- Come in person to the ITS Help Desk in Webb Center, present a picture ID and request to have their MIDAS password reset.
+- Come in person to the ITS Help Desk, present a picture ID and request to have your MIDAS password reset.

 - Your full name